 Working Papers

-Finalist for the ECB Young Economist Prize
+Semi-Finalist for FMA Best Paper Award 2025 • Finalist for the European Central Bank Young Economist Prize

 Works-In-Progress